Select Page

 Making good use of our power

-If so, here’s three things for you to do—and be at the top of your power game while helping others do the same.
-Tip #1: be tough and empathetic
+If so, here’s three things for you to do to be at the top of your game and help others do the same.

 “The manager-employee dyad is the new building block of learning and development in firms,” writes Monique Valcour, professor of management at EDHEC Business School in France.